NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Each MULTI-parameter socket can take two channels of Temperature measurements

-The MULTI-parameter sockets are additionally diverted to serve as costly digital serial ports
+The common-use yellow multi-parameter sockets are additionally diverted to serve as costly digital serial ports

-As explained earlier, the design of MULTI-parameter Unit was to solve the problem of limited panel space, further reduction of sockets by using the MULTI-parameter sockets as serial ports will help towards the design objective.
-This being an easy task since there is no need for additional internal analog hardware and the digital serial signals from the serial kit sets just go straight to the monitor main unit.
+As explained earlier, the design objective of Multi-Parameter Unit was to solve the problem of limited panel space, further reduction of sockets via use of multi-parameter sockets as serial ports will help towards this objective.
+This being an easy task since there is no need for additional internal analog hardware; the processed digital signals from the serial kit sets just bypass the analog stage and go straight to the digital processing stage of the monitor.

 The original label for the yellow MULTI socket indicated the five specific hardware and also serving as serial port for mainstream CO2 serial kits, the purpose was to minimize the number of sockets being used on a limited panel space.